The Catalan Labyrinth

-Doctor of History, Professor of the Comparative Political Studies Department of the MGIMO University
+Doctor of History, Professor, Comparative Political Studies Department of the MGIMO University, RIAC Expert

 The Catalan Independence Referendum held on October 1, 2017, and the declaration of independence approved by Catalonia’s Parliament provoked a major political and constitutional crisis in Spain, the worst since the country transitioned to democracy forty years ago.
 Madrid’s assumption of direct control over the region failed to resolve the crisis and merely moved it to a new phase that is equally dangerous.

 Catalan society is split on the issue of independence, and the split cuts right across work teams, families, groups of friends.
 At the same time, both proponents and some opponents of secession were united in their critical view of the government of the People's Party.
 They accused it of inaction, of disrespect for Catalans and of lacking specific proposals for resolving the Catalan issue.
 Catalans who were in favor of holding the referendum wanted it to be legitimate and coordinated with the government.

 The upcoming election is highly likely to solidify the split in Catalan society.
 Some Catalans already view the recent events as a nightmare created by Carles Puigdemont’s actions while others see it as Madrid ocCUPying Barcelona in a manner similar to Franco’s times.
 Similar polarization may manifest itself at the election.
 Multiple polls cast the Republican Left of Catalonia party as the winner; the RLC is led by Puigdemont’s former deputy Oriol Junqueras.
 However, a victory by the RLC does not mean separatists would dominate the Parliament once again, primarily because Puigdemont’s Catalan European Democratic Party, which today is believed to be the leading force in the separatist bloc, will supposedly suffer major losses.